trevans24/angular_routing_lab/README.md

 - How would you query *all* of the wines?

 ### Step 4.
 HTML5 Mode
-Add, or uncomment, the following in your route configuration so that we don't have to use the query hash for navigation:
+Add the following in your route configuration so that we don't have to use the query hash for navigation:
 ``` javascript
     $locationProvider.html5Mode({
       enabled: true,